VerifyTests/Verify/docs/mdsource/wiz/Windows_VisualStudioWithReSharper_Gui_Fixie_GitHubActions.source.md

 include: rider-resharper-orphaned-process

+## Treat "return value of pure method is not used" as error

+include: pure
 ## DiffPlex

 The text comparison behavior of Verify is pluggable.
 The default behaviour, on failure, is to output both the received